Pages

 Example: SELECT Id, UserOrGroupId, OpportunityAccessLevel, RowCause FROM OpportunityShare WHERE UserOrGroupId = '00580000001ren7AAA' AND OpportunityId = '0062H00001ESrWYQA1'

 For the account owner, the account owner's role determines the level of access to child records (read-only or read/write).
-The same scenario is also applicable for users above the Account owner in the role hierarchy.
+The same scenario is also applicable to users above the Account owner in the role hierarchy.

-The above screenshot is taken from org. with all contact, opportunity, and case sharing setting is "Private".
+The above screenshot is taken from org. with all contact, opportunity, and case sharing settings "Private".
 If Contact sharing is "Controlled by Parent", you will not see Contact access here - the account owner will have full access to the Contact, even if the Contact is owned by another user.

-Object (contact, opportunity, and case) with sharing "Public Read/Write" will be also not shown here, because all users have permission to read and edit the records.
+Object (contact, opportunity, and case) with sharing "Public Read/Write" will also not be shown here, because all users have permission to read and edit the records.

 Friday, November 4, 2016